nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 {% card title="Opting into Nx Cloud" description="You will also be prompted whether to add Nx Cloud to your workspace.
 We won't address this in this tutorial, but you can see the introduction to Nx Cloud for more details." url="/nx-cloud/intro/what-is-nx-cloud" /%}

-We can see that two projects were added to the workspace:
+Once the command completes, notice two projects were added to the workspace:

 - A React application located in `apps/store`.
 - A Project for Cypress e2e tests for our `store` application in `apps/store-e2e`.